 What do loose wet rocks do?

-Slump Nader the gravity along the curved split planes
+Slump under the gravity along the curved slip planes

 When does slumping happen?